Need Specialized Technical Support with Easy Contract Terms?

-Challenging technical problems that are beyond the scope of a basic inquiry (i.e., require more than 4 hours of research) can be solved by initiating a Core Analysis Task (CAT).
+Challenging technical problems that are beyond the scope of a basic inquiry (i.e., require more than 4 hours of research) can be solved with an Extended Technical Inquiry or a Core Analysis Task (CAT).
 CATs are separately funded work efforts over and above basic CSIAC products and services.
 Through the CAT program, the CSIAC can be utilized as a contracting vehicle, enabling the DoD to obtain specialized support for specific projects.
 These projects, however, must be within the CSIAC’s technical domain (Cybersecurity, Information Assurance, Software Engineering, Modeling & Simulation, and Knowledge Management/Information Sharing).

 Some of the advantages of the IAC CAT Program include:

 - Minimal Start-Work Delay – Not only does the CSIAC provide DoD and other agencies with a contract vehicle, but it is also a pre-competed single award CPFF IDIQ.
 Work can begin on a project in as little as 4-6 weeks after the order is placed.

 - Expansive Technical Domain – the CSIAC’s broad scope (Cybersecurity, Information Assurance, Software Engineering, Modeling & Simulation and Knowledge Management/Information Sharing) provides numerous resources for potential projects, and is especially valuable for efforts that cross multiple domains.

 - SME Network – CSIAC is able to leverage reach-back support from its expansive SME Network, including technical experts from the CSIAC staff, team members and the greater community, to complete CATs and other projects.

 - STI Repositories – As a consolidation of three predecessor IACs, CSIAC has a wealth of data and information to support the completion of CATs.

 - Apply the Latest Findings – CATs often leverage STI from the most recent studies performed for agencies across the DoD, while the STI generated under CSIAC CATs and IAC MAC Technical Area Tasks (TATs) are collected and stored to support future DoD efforts.

 How to Get Started